 **Total Crown - includes the core Crown plus Crown entities and State owned Enterprises.

-Expenditure on base salaries is the single largest component of personnel expenditure (others include superannuation, performance payments, redundancy costs, etc.).
-The total salary cost shown in the chart in tab 1 below is calculated by multiplying the number of FTE employees in the Public Service by the average annual FTE base salary.
+Expenditure on base salaries is the single largest component of personnel expenditure (others include superannuation, performance payments, redundancy costs, etc).
+The total salary cost shown in the chart below is calculated by multiplying each employee’s annualised salary by the FTE employed for the year, and then summed over all employees in the Public Service.
 These are approximate annual salary costs and do not represent total personnel expenditure.
-The total base salary cost in the Public Service increased by 5.3% ($180 million) to $3,578 million in 2017, up from $3,398 million in 2016.
-This was driven by a 3.0% increase in FTE staff numbers and a 2.3% increase in average salary.
+The total base salary cost in the Public Service increased by 8.6% ($307 million) to $3,885 million in 2018, up from $3,578 million in 2017.
+This was driven by a 5.2% increase in FTE staff numbers and a 3.3% increase in average salary.

-Total salary cost by occupation group is the product of average base salary and the number of FTE staff in that group.
-The Manager group had the largest cost at $703 million in the year to 30 June 2017, as shown in the chart in tab 2 above.
-The second largest cost was for the Inspectors and Regulatory Officers group at $626 million, followed by the Social, Health and Education Workers at $546 million.
+Total salary cost by occupation group is calculated by multiplying each employee’s annualised salary by the FTE employed for the year, and then summed over all employees in that occupation group.
+The Manager group had the largest cost at $781 million in the year to 30 June 2018.
+The second largest cost was for the Inspectors and Regulatory Officers group at $661 million, followed by the Social, Health and Education Workers at $585 million.
 These three groups accounted for over half of Public Service employee salary costs.

 The large decrease in the number of performance payments in 2014 reflected a change in the remuneration system at the Ministry of Social Development.

-As at 30 June 2017, 88.8% of Public Service employees were members of at least one employer-subsidised superannuation scheme (up from 86.7% in 2016).
-The majority of staff (71.8%) belonged to KiwiSaver, with 18.6% in the State Sector Retirement Savings Scheme (SSRSS).
+As at 30 June 2018, 90.3% of Public Service employees were members of at least one employer-subsidised superannuation scheme (up from 88.8% in 2017).
+The majority of staff (74.7%) belonged to KiwiSaver, with 16.1% in the State Sector Retirement Savings Scheme (SSRSS).
 Membership of KiwiSaver has increased steadily as new employees join the Public Service and are auto-enrolled to the scheme.
 SSRSS and the Government Superannuation Fund (GSF) schemes were closed to new members in 2008 and 1992 respectively and the number of employees in those schemes is decreasing gradually as members leave the Public Service.
-The chart in tab 2 above shows the trend of Public Service participation in superannuation schemes over the last five years (2013-2017).
+The graph in tab 2 below shows the trend of Public Service participation in superannuation schemes over the last six years (2013-2018).